futreall/ai/src/docs/guides/dl-architectures.md

 Together, these two enhancements over feedforward networks have made RNNs incredibly powerful tools for solving many different types of AI problems including speech recognition, language modeling, machine translation, image captioning, recommendation systems, predicting the next word in a sentence for text generation systems, and others.

 A specific type of RNN that you'll see discussed is called the Long Short-Term Memory (LSTM).
 Bizarre, no?
-Is the memory short or the long?
+Is the memory short or long?
 Anyway, this type of RNN was introduced by [Hochreiter and Schmidhuber in 1997](https://www.researchgate.net/publication/13853244_Long_Short-term_Memory) and does an even better job of remembering something from "further back in time" compared to vanilla RNNs.

 To learn more:
 * [Edwin Chen's blog post](http://blog.echen.me/2017/05/30/exploring-lstms/) complete with cartoons of Snorlax and references to jelly donuts does an excellent job of explaining the basic concepts and comparing RNNs with LSTMs.